schultyy/Niman/README.md

 # Niman

-TODO: Write a gem description
+Niman is a proof-of-concept provisioner.

 ## Installation